TUHH-TVT/openCOSMO-RS_cpp/README.md

-# openCOSMO-RS
+# openCOSMO-RS (C++) with python bindings

-This is an open source implementation of the COSMO-RS model that uses multiple descriptor sigma profiles.
+This is an open source implementation of the COSMO-RS model that uses multiple descriptor sigma profiles in c++.
+But it also offers python bindings, so you can call it directly from python.
+It is orders of magnitude faster than the [pure python version](https://github.com/TUHH-TVT/openCOSMO-RS_py) and it includes newer features and parameterizations earlier.
 The corresponding publication to this repository is:

 #### Clone it
 >  git clone --recursive --shallow-submodules https://github.com/TUHH-TVT/openCOSMO-RS_cpp.git